RobotGuide/RobotGuideProject/Servercpp/ServerCPP/README.md

 ## Building Servercpp

-In order to compile any project in Servercpp solution, you should use the x86 Debug configuration.
+In order to compile any project in the ServerCpp solution, you should use the x86 Debug configuration.
 This configuration is pre-set for correctly compiling the source code and tests.

 ### Release build